 Except for a handful of very specific exceptions commissioners are not able to receive identifiable data.
 They need an intermediary service that specialises in processing, analysing and packaging patient information into a format they can legally use.

 This intermediary service is underpinned by NHS Digital’s Data Services for Commissioners (DSfC) team.
-Using regional processing centres (RPC’s) the Data Services for Commissioners Regional Offices (DSCROs) de-identify the data before it is passed to the Commissioning Support Units (CSU’s) who act as the data processers for the CCG’s.
+Using regional processing centres (RPC’s) the Data Services for Commissioners Regional Offices (DSCROs) de-identify the data before it is passed to the Commissioning Support Units (CSU’s) who act as the data processers for the commissioners.

 Whilst staff within the DSCROs are employed by the CSUs they are seconded to NHS Digital and must have appropriate approvals in place to allow them to access, handle and process identifiable data.
 They adhere to the same strict data security policies and controls as permanent NHS Digital staff.